 If you are on water, please do not approach the whale as this may place you and your vessel in danger and may further harm and stress the whale.
 Vessel, drones and aircraft should remain at least 300m from all whales.

 Remember: whales and dolphins are protected

 Marine mammals are protected under law.
 It is illegal for any member of the public to interfere with them on sea or land.

 Significant penalties apply to people who take unauthorised samples or souvenirs such as teeth from a dead whale or dolphin.

 It is a major offence to possess material taken from whales or dolphins.

-It can also be dangerous to approach a stranded whale.
+It can also be dangerous to approach a stranded or entangled whale.

-We will respond appropriately, taking into consideration the safety of personnel and welfare of the whale.
+We will respond appropriately, taking into consideration the safety of personnel and welfare of the animal.

 Call the Whale and Dolphin Emergency Hotline on 1300 136 017 to report an emergency.